atomica-dev/land-x-safety-module/content/faq/faq.md

 title: LandX Safety Module Frequently Asked Questions
 tabs: []
 items:
+  - header: What can I do if the pool is Sold Out?
+    content: >
+      When the pool is Sold Out, (meaning that the pool has reached its maximum capacity and amount of deposits equal its Pool Cap), you can either:

+      A) Choose another pool

+      OR

+      B) Wait until either somebody else exits the pool

+      OR

+      C) Watch for announcements of Pool Cap being increased.
   - header: What is LandX Safety Module?
     content: >
       LandX Safety Module is a widely used safety mechanism to protect users of